open-contracting/infrastructure/docs/cost/index.md

 #### Implementation

-Disclosures in the implementation section of the CoST IDS relate to changes made after the contract award to the contract value, duration and scope.
+Disclosures in the implementation section of the CoST IDS relate to changes to a contract's value, duration or scope that were made after the contract was awarded.

-Where OCDS data is available the presence of changes may be detected by comparing values in the most recent OCDS release with a compiledRelease created from all prior releases.
+Where OCDS data is available, the fields which should be monitored for changes are described in the mapping table below.
+Changes can be detected by comparing values in the most recent OCDS release with a compiledRelease created from all prior releases.
+The OCDS releases model is described in the [OCDS documentation](http://standard.open-contracting.org/latest/en/getting_started/releases_and_records/).

 In some cases, OCDS data may include an explanation of changes in the relevant `amendments` block.
 In other cases, the reason may need to be manually entered.